V4Fire/Core/src/core/cache/decorators/ttl/README.md

 # core/cache/decorators/ttl

-This module provides a wrapper for [[Cache]] data structures to add the feature of cache expiring.
+This module provides a wrapper for [[Cache]] data structures to add a feature of the cache expiring.
-A value for `ttl` properties provides in milliseconds.
+A value for `ttl` properties should be provided in milliseconds.

 ## Example